vcharco/gocli/Readme.md

 # Gocli

 This project consists of a Go module aimed at simplifying the development of applications based on interactive command-line interfaces.
 The module provides a function that opens a CLI which returns the entered command as a result.
-The CLI includes features such as autocompletion, suggestions, command history, and shortcuts like CTRL+C for exit the program safety and CTRL+L for clearing the screen.
+The CLI includes features such as autocompletion, suggestions, command history, and shortcuts like `CTRL+C`, `CTRL+V` (see the complete list in the Special Commands section at the end of the doc).

 ## Learn by example